 Jornet’s parents were mountain guides and took him hiking regularly at high altitudes from a very young age.
 He was said to have boundless energy.
 Starting his aerobic base training at such a young age no doubt had a profound affect on his developmental physiology.
 Once into his teenage years, his strongly developed fitness base saw him identified as a strong endurance prospect, and was given further coaching by experts in Catalonian academies designed to develop ski-mountaineering and trail running athletes (these schools are unique to certain countries in Europe and they are fantastic nurseries for trail running and skimo talent).

 From those coaches, Jornet learnt the right way to train.
-He also had an obsessive infatuation with training science from a young-age which meant he “got it” long before most people do or ever will.
+He also had an obsessive infatuation with training science from a young-age which meant he understood proper training principles long before most people do or ever will.
 While other kids at 13-14 years old were only sometimes listening to their coach’s advice and pushing their body hard because it was “more fun” that way, Kilian understood the big picture and was already looking a decade ahead.
 At that young age, he was listing out all the races he wanted to win (posting it as a vision board in his room) and was listening intently to what the coaches were teaching him.
 By 17 he enrolled in university at Font-Romeu in France, taking sports science, along with studying anatomy and physiology.
-He learned the theory behind what the coaches were telling him, and then he carried on coaching himself to this day using what he learnt, motivated by a single-mindedly ravenous appetite for success.
+He learned the theory behind what the coaches were telling him, and then he carried on coaching himself to this day using what he learnt, motivated by a dogged single-mindedness and ravenous appetite for success.

 Jornet was meticulous in creating training logs and logging all his training and carefully reviewing the metrics and stats each year.
 In his training log, he was able to sum up the number of hours per year he spends training, which he then consistently incremented (see Figure-1).
 Knowing this data, he could ensure the next year was always doing a little more than the last.
 Now 32, Jornet essentially progressed through a consistently incrementing 29-year capacity base-building progression that makes my brain hurt just reviewing it.